uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

 - https://github.com/luisgerhorst/ccms /201310/js
   - Backend-free, client-side JavaScript and CouchDB based CMS.
   - it doesn't require any custom backend (such as PHP, Ruby on Rails or node.js).
 This is possible by using CouchDB's HTTP API
-  - Another important feature is that the site dynamically loads required contents from the database using JavaScript.
+  - Another important feature is that the site dynamically loads required contents from the database using JavaScript

 - budibase /19.5kStar/GPLv3/202312/ts/svelte
   - https://github.com/Budibase/budibase